fastify/fastify/docs/Testing.md

 runTests()
 ```

-Finally run `npm test` in the terminal and run your tests!
+Finally run `npm test` in the terminal and see your test results!